 Marilyn Monroe Sings and Dances in The Prince and the Showgirl

 Her reputation was now set in stone.
 Starting in 1952, all of Monroe’s new roles portrayed her as some variation of a ditzy blonde.
-Gone was any girl next door façade; Monroe was now expected to command the screen through wielding her very physical assets.
+Gone was any girl next door façade.
+Monroe was now expected to command the screen by wielding her very physical assets.
 It was during this period that Monroe’s reputation for being a difficult worker really took hold.
-Lacking the creative freedom that photo shoots had allowed her, Monroe felt boxed in by the forceful studio pressure; she began to suffer from anxiety and insomnia.
+Lacking the creative freedom that photo shoots had allowed her, Monroe felt boxed in by the forceful studio pressure.
+She began to suffer from anxiety and insomnia.
 And started using pills and alcohol to treat it.

 Scene-Stealing Marilyn Monroe in The Prince and the Showgirl